jamieweavis/contribution/README.md

 Optional*

-Callback to handle the returned contribution `data`
+Callback to handle the returned contribution `data`.

 ###### returns